 “The only things that ever came even close to conveying the look and feel of the Factory then, aside from the movies we shot there, were the still photographs Billy took.” – Andy Warhol

-In 1990, Lou Reed and John Cale used a photo of Warhol by Name superimposed over portraits of Reed and Cale on the cover of their album “Songs for Drella.”
-They also reference Billy Name in the lyrics to the song “A Dream” which is a spoken word piece by Cale told from the perspective of Warhol over music by Cale and Reed.
+In 1990, Lou Reed and John Cale used a photo of Warhol by Name superimposed over their faces on the cover of their album Songs for Drella.
+They reference Billy Name in the lyrics to the song “A Dream” which is a spoken word piece by Cale told from the perspective of Warhol over hauntingly minimalist music by Cale and Reed.

 In 1992, The Velvet Underground reunited and Lou Reed invited Name to travel with them on their European tour and take photographs.
 John Cale recalled in his foreword to Billy Name: The Silver Age, “on what would be one of the last meetings with the VU – a European jaunt at the behest of the Cartier Foundation in Paris.
 We traipsed across Paris . . . we could see Billy’s influence on each of us – in my case, I noticed how his keeping close to Lou was part of an exercise in mind reading as he played the role of human tranquilizer for our fraught meetings and meals . . . . it was eventually easy to notice how every time we met without Billy, the trepidation grew and we slipped back into coitus interruptus style of conversation.
 Then Billy would join us and we all relaxed…”

 In 1996, Name collaborated with Louisiana-based artist Blake Boyd on an extensive series of Photo Booth portraits where Name portrayed well-known pop-culture figures including Colonel Sanders, Burger King, Santa Claus, and Yosemite Sam, in addition to capturing performative actions such as Name “silvering” himself.
-Name considered this series to be one of his most important artistic collaborations.
+Name considered this series to be one of his most important contemporary artistic collaborations.

 Name’s books Stills from the Warhol Films, 1992, Factory Foto, 1996 and All Tomorrow’s Parties, 1997.